 A one-size-fits-all CRM is appealing, but the best CRMs also have the most integrations for a reason.
 CRMs are only one component of an effective sales tech stack.

 With automation and integration, companies achieve sales efficiency that keeps pace with the rapid changes in consumer buying habits and expectations.
-Building a sales tech stack requires evaluating the available software, how it fits into the sales process, and how well it addresses business requirements.
+Building a sales tech stack requires evaluating the available software and how it fits into the sales process.
+It's also necessary to look at how well it fits your business requirements.

-Modern sales leaders at top organizations have evolved to align marketing and sales teams to achieve a more fluid path to a closed deal.
+Sales leaders at top organizations align marketing and sales teams, achieving a more fluid path to a closed deal.
 Marketing generates leads but also helps qualify and nurture them.
 Suppose salespeople aren’t successful in converting a prospect; marketing assists in promoting and re-engaging that lead.
 This makes marketing automation a vital part of the sales tech stack.